apallath/INDUSAnalysis/README.md

 ## Usage

-The analysis package can be imported in any Python script using
+The package can be imported in any Python script using

-`import analysis`
+`import INDUSAnalysis`

-The meta_analysis package, which implements functions for profling/performance analysis of the analysis package, can be imported using
+INDUSAnalysis library functions can be impored using

-`import meta_analysis`
+`import INDUSAnalysis.lib`

-To run an analysis from the command line, call
+To run a particular type of analysis from the command line, call `python /path/to/analysis_scripts/run_<analysis_name>.py` with the required arguments
-`python /path/to/analysis_scripts/run_<analysis_name>.py`
-with the required arguments